Dear friends and neighbors,

 Lori Stegmann, District 4

-Links to Auditor’s budget request (these are called Program Offers) can be found here.
+See links to Auditor’s budget request (these are called Program Offers).

-You can learn more about the County’s proposed budget and the budget process here.
+Learn more about the County’s proposed budget and the budget process.

 Risk Management Audit